Our Strength is History

 The building was fully funded through bonds issued, cash on hand, and petitions from new members in the November, 1914 "Dedication Class," who paid $141.50 to join, valued at more than $2,500 in today's dollars!

 239 new members joined in the November 1914 Dedication Class, and the newly completed Scottish Rite Cathedral was opened to the public in a week of public events and celebrations.
-All but six were new Scottish Rite Masons.
-What an exciting opportunity it would have been to be part of that first Reunion Class of 1914 to receive the degrees of Scottish Rite Masonry.
+What an exciting opportunity it would have been to be part of that first Reunion Class of 1914 to receive the degrees of Scottish Rite Masonry!

 During this time, the Job's Daughters, Omaha Masonic Home (now the Omaha Home for Boys), Rainbow Girls, and Order of DeMolay were established and continue strong.
 The second chapter of the Order of DeMolay, now the oldest continually operating chapter, was chartered at the Scottish Rite Masonic Center and continues to meet in Omaha.

-Over the years the membership added the Organ (1926 dedication), had Bro.
+Over the years the membership added the Organ (dedicated in 1926), had Bro.
 Thomas Moses, creator of Scottish Rite scenery come to Omaha to paint our original set of stage drops.
 Original seating from American Seating can be found in the balcony with the wires under the seats for men to store their top hats and a hook built in at the bottom of the standards for the ladies to put their parasols.

-In the late 1960 ground was sold just west of the building to Farm Credit who built the current parking garage.
-The Scottish Rite Brethren decided to update.
-They added a larger kitchen, dug out the eastside of the building to make a beautiful patio.
-(An article in the World Herald back then talked about the 140 year old oak tree being moved in the southeast corner of the patio.
+In 1969, ground was sold just west of the Scottish Rite building to Farm Credit Bank, who built the current parking garage.
+As Omaha moved west, members debated selling the 50-year old building.
+A study was undertaken about remodeling the building as offices.
+Fortunately, wiser counsel prevailed and the Scottish Rite Brethren decided to update the building.
+They added a larger kitchen, dug out the east side of the building to make a beautiful patio.
+(An article in the World Herald back then talked about the 140 year old oak tree being moved to the southeast corner of the patio.
 It’s still there today.)
-They moved the offices to the lower level from third floor and made a new entrance through the patio changing the address to 202 S 20th Street.
+They moved the offices to the lower level from third floor and made a new entrance through the patio, changing the address to 202 South 20th Street.
 A fence and fountain was added later.

 Today The Light Remains On